 - set the cancellation invoice to the status

-- create clearing balances at the canceled (original) invoice and at the cancellation invoice,
+- create clearing balances for the canceled (original) invoice and for the cancellation invoice,

 - "release" source object records billed with the original invoice (with a generic invoice run or usage data billing), making them subject to subsequent invoice runs again.